 This course explores a wide range of parenting theories and techniques, utilizing a theoretical foundation with a practical approach.
 There is particular emphasis on building self-esteem, verbal and non-verbal communication, power, and control.
-Transfers to CSU only

 CFS-161 Working With Families